European Cyclists' Federation

-The European Cyclists' Federation (ECF) is a non-profit member-based umbrella federation of local, regional and national civil society organizations that promote cycling for both transportation and leisure.
+The European Cyclists' Federation (ECF) is a non-profit member-based umbrella federation of local, regional and national civil society organisations that promote cycling for both transportation and leisure.

-ECF has around 70 member organizations across more than 40 countries that it represents at the European level and internationally.
-ECF’s activities include conducting cycling advocacy and research, providing tools and resources, developing the EuroVelo network and organizing the Velo-city conference series.
+ECF has around 70 member organisations across more than 40 countries that it represents at the European level and internationally.
+ECF’s activities include conducting cycling advocacy and research, providing tools and resources, developing the EuroVelo network and organising the Velo-city conference series.

 Based in Brussels and founded in 1983, ECF’s slogan is “more and better cycling for all.”
+In 2013 they founded the World Cycling Alliance.

-Organization
+Organisation

-ECF is a legal entity registered under Belgian law as an ASBL (non-profit organization).
+ECF is a legal entity registered under Belgian law as an ASBL (non-profit organisation).
 Its statutes are published in the Moniteur Belge of 24 April 1997.

 ECF states that its vision is to “improve and increase cycling across the whole of Europe.”
-The organization defines the following main goals for 2030:
+The organisation defines the following main goals for 2030: